Profile for Centre for Child Development and Research

-Created Light on the World Spotlights
+Created Light on the World, Legends and Legacies and Taste of Pittsburgh Spotlights

 With 6.5 million people in need of humanitarian aid, this year’s El Nino–induced drought constitutes the largest humanitarian emergency that Malawi has ever confronted.
 It also brings the second consecutive harvest failure to this small, landlocked country, which has yet to recover from last year’s severe flooding.
 Inadequate governance has amplified the negative impacts of both, compounding natural disasters with political and economic malfeasance.
 White maize, used to prepare a thick paste called nsima, is the country’s staple cereal.
 But maize output this year has fallen 42 percent from production levels two years ago and is even 12 percent lower than last year’s failed harvest.
 The price of maize, creeping upward for months, increased by about 18 percent between May and June, according to the Famine Early Warning Systems Network.
 It reached nearly three times the five-year average at a time of year that should coincide with the harvest and lower prices.
 Malawi faces a maize deficit of 790,000 metric tons.